mackoo13/clevr-dataset-gen/README.md

 #### Word-specific properties

 File `grammar_pl.json` also defines what noun case should be used after prepositions - e.g. instrumental is used with 'za' (behind), but genitive with 'na lewo od' (to the left)', and the gender of used nouns - e.g. 'sześcian' (cube) is masculine, but 'kula' (ball) is feminine.
-These propertoies affect all other words that inherit their forms from the parent (e.g. adjectives have the same form as the noun).
+These properties affect all other words that inherit their forms from the parent (e.g. adjectives have the same form as the noun).

 ```
 "dependent_forms": {